 What is the Policy Leaders Fellowship?

-The Policy Leaders Fellowship addresses the needs of the most senior policy makers – whether in Whitehall, devolved administrations in the UK, or equivalent organisations – providing access to research and academic expertise.
+The Policy Leaders Fellowship addresses the needs of the most senior policy makers – whether in Whitehall, devolved administrations or local government in the UK, or equivalent organisations – providing access to research and academic expertise.
 Launched in 2013 under the Chairmanship of former UK Cabinet Secretary Lord Wilson, its discussions focus on the need for long-term thinking, the value of evidence, and fresh perspectives on key challenges.

 Who is the Fellowship for?